Ryan DeCarsky (He/Him)

 Curriculum Vitae (138.53 KB)

-I am a white cis- gay/queer man pursuing my MA/PhD in Sociology at the University of Washington, Seattle.
+I am a white cis- gay/queer man pursuing my PhD in Sociology at the University of Washington, Seattle.
 I was born and raised in the Bay Area of California to a single mom in a multi-generational, working class household.
 I grew up knowing education was important but I never thought I would gain the privilege to build my life around it.
 I received my BA in Sociology and American Indian & Indigenous Studies, with minors in History and Religious Studies from the University of California, Santa Barbara in 2019.
+I received my MA in Sociology at the University of Washington, Seattle in 2024.
 At UCSB, I was heavily mentored by the late Dr, Inés Talamantez, who with the help of many others, Dr. Felicia Lopez, Delores Mondragón, Dr. Tristan Bridges, and Dr. Zakiya Luna to name a few, shaped me into the scholar I am today.

 PhD Committee: Dr. Sara Curran (Chair), Dr.Jelani Ince, Dr. Oliver Rollins

-MA Committee: Dr. Judith Howard (Chair; Emerita), Dr. Heather D. Evans, Dr. Julie Brines, Dr. Tristan Bridges
+MA Committee: Dr. Judith Howard (co-chair; Emerita), Dr. Heather D. Evans (co-chair), Dr. Julie Brines, Dr. Tristan Bridges

 Sexuality and Queer Studies Certificate Advisor: Dr. Kemi Adeyemi